The Only Way to Stop the GOP’s Democracy Doom Loop - Republicans are on a warpath against voting rights. Democrats alone won’t block them—we need mass grassroots resistance.

 To overcome Republican attempts to scalpel out voting rights for groups they don’t like, it will likely take an explosion of organized grassroots pressure from below, of the type being taken up by the Poor People’s Campaign and other pro-democracy groups.
 Just last week, more than 20 people, including Revs.
 Jesse Jackson and William J. Barber II, who leads the Poor People’s Campaign, were arrested for civil disobedience during a large protest in Washington, D.C. demanding passage of the For the People Act, which would expand voting rights across the country.

-This is the type of resistance that can help create outside pressure on Congress.
+This is the type of resistance that can help create outside pressure on Congress—and on the Biden White House to make democracy reform a priority.
 The best shot today’s voting rights advocates have at repeating the success of their forerunners in the 1960s is to revive that era’s spirit of disruption and confrontation with political elites.

 Experts ring the alarm